 - The merit scholarship can be provided for a maximum of 2 full-time academic years.
 This does not include years in industry or year(s) abroad.
 For part-time students on programmes that last longer than one year the scholarship the scholarship will be split pro-rata for a maximum of 4 years.

 - Part-time students will receive the full value of the scholarship split pro-rata over the duration of the course.

 - The scholarship will be applied as a tuition fee discount only.

 - The decision of the scholarship panel is final.
 No scholarship applications or decision appeals will be considered.

 - All decisions made by the University are made in good faith.
-If a scholarship is awarded on the basis of predicted grades and you do not achieve the predicted grades, but you are permitted to join the University, the University reserves the right to remove the scholarship.
+If a scholarship is awarded on the basis of predicted grades and you do not achieve the predicted grades or if the information provided is false, the University reserves the right to remove the scholarship.

-*Sponsored student is defined as an individual who in receipt of a total sum of funds that matches or exceeds the original tuition fee required by the University, before any scholarships, discounts or rewards are applied.
+* Sponsored student is defined as an individual who in receipt of a total sum of funds that matches or exceeds the original tuition fee required by the University.

 ** Government or governmental organisation – international, national or regional; research council; charity; private enterprise; or any similar organisation.